rushman7/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Questions.md

 **Exercise II**:
 Suppose that you have an _n_-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor _f_ or higher, and doesn't get broken if dropped off a floor less than floor _f_.
 Devise a strategy to determine the value of _f_ such that the number of dropped eggs is minimized.

+drop first egg af floor (f / 2) >
+  while:
+    if broken continue to drop in egg within that half of half (f / 2) / 2 = (f / 4).
+    If it doesn't break drop from midpoint of top f(3/4). repeat until lowest floor found